A helping hand to be smoke-free

 We don’t force anyone to quit smoking and we understand that not everyone wants to quit, but while you are in hospital it is a great time to see what we can provide and a chance to try the medications, relieve your cravings and manage your nicotine withdrawals.

 You are THREE times more likely to quit for good with behavioural support and Nicotine Replacement.
+This will also make it easier to follow the hospital rule on a smoke free hospital.

 Many fear it will take a long time to see improvements in their health and well-being, but the timeline for real benefits is faster than most people realise.